Nymphenburg is Munich city center’s “green oasis”. Find out what are the top things to do near Nymphenburg Palace in Munich.

-Mountains and Munich Step by step, I tackle my way up the steps through the forest to the top of the mountain.
-My breathing…
+Best day trips from Munich to Bavarian Alps Step by step, I tackle my way up the steps through the forest to the top of the mountain.
+My breathing is laboured and I can hear myself puffing and panting.
+Then, a fantastic mountain panorama appears before my eyes.
+A lake to …

 Are you in Munich and interested in skiing?
 Do you fancy a trip to the mountains?
 Then get ready!
 You can take the train from Munich central station all the way to the Zugspitze ski region.